canonical/rockcraft/docs/how-to/rocks/manage-flask-extension-rock-contents.rst

 Including additional debs in the OCI image
 ------------------------------------------

-if your app requires debs, for example to connect to a database, add the following snippet to the ``rockfile.yaml``:
+If your app requires debs, for example to connect to a database, add the following snippet to the ``rockfile.yaml``:

 .. literalinclude:: ../code/manage-flask-extension-rock-contents/deb-example/rockcraft.yaml